birobirobiro/awesome-shadcn-ui/README.md

 - [taxonomy](https://github.com/shadcn/taxonomy) - An open source application built using the new router, server components and everything new in Next.js
 - [turborepo-shadcn-ui-tailwindcss](https://github.com/henriqpohl/turborepo-shadcn-ui-tailwindcss) - Turborepo starter with shadcn/ui & Tailwind CSS pre-configured for shared ui components.
 - [turborepo-launchpad](https://github.com/JadRizk/turborepo-launchpad) - A comprehensive monorepo boilerplate for shadcn projects using Turbo.
 It features a highly scalable setup ideal for developing complex applications with shared components and utilities.
+- [kirimase](https://kirimase.dev/) - A template and boilerplate for quickly starting your next project with shadcn/ui, Tailwind CSS, and Next.js.

 ## Star History